-Ronald E. Delanois, M.D., is a board-certified, fellowship-trained orthopedic surgeon who brings more than 20 years of experience with complex hip, knee and shoulder reconstructive surgery to the Rubin Institute for Advanced Orthopedics.
-His emphasis is on the diagnostic, arthroscopic and joint preserving procedures affecting these joints.
+Ronald E. Delanois, M.D., is a board-certified, fellowship-trained orthopedic surgeon who has more than 20 years of experience with complex hip, knee and shoulder reconstructive surgery.
+He is the division director of the Center for Joint Preservation and Replacement (CJPR) and also the director of the CJPR Fellowship Program.
+His emphasis is on diagnostic, arthroscopic and joint preserving procedures for the hip, knee and shoulder.
 He served 24 years in the United States Air Force; for eight years he was the division head of the Adult Reconstructive Service at the Naval Medical Center Portsmouth.
 Dr. Delanois and his team deliver advanced orthopedic solutions to patients who suffer from a multitude of joint aliments.

 He has performed thousands of arthroscopic and reconstructive procedures.
 He is involved with the latest cutting-edge technology that allows the patient to return to a full and active lifestyle in the shortest amount of time.